Poland in June: tips for making the most of your summer in Poland

 Queen of June in Poland – strawberry

-There is a long tradition in Poland to sell strawberries in a special punnet (a fruit basket made of woodchips, about 2 kg of strawberries) called in Polish łubianka or kobiałkaPunnet is one of the pioneers of reusable containers in Poland.
-It’s obvious to Poles that when they go strawberry shopping they take their kobiałka from home.
+Poland has a long tradition of selling strawberries in a special punnet (a fruit basket made of woodchips, about 2 kg of strawberries) called in Polish łubianka or kobiałka.
+Punnet is one of the pioneers of reusable containers in Poland.

 Strawberry’s smaller sister – wild strawberry, woodland strawberry (poziomka)

-Wild strawberries in Poland grow in open fields, forests, meadows.
+Wild strawberries in Poland grow in open fields, forests, and meadows.
 They look like tiny strawberries and are extremely delicate and rare.
 Their taste and aroma are exceptional.
-In the past, when many children in Poland spent their summer holidays in the countryside, kids used to put strawberries on dry blades and offered them to their mothers and grandmothers.
+In the past, when many children in Poland spent their summer holidays in the countryside, kids used to put strawberries on dry blades and offer them to their mothers and grandmothers.
 You don’t have to go to the forest for wild strawberries anymore.
-You can buy them at local bazaars – they are sold in small boxes and are usually quite expensive (especially compared to regular strawberries).
+You can buy them at local bazaars – they are sold in small boxes and are usually expensive (especially compared to regular strawberries).

 Polish fields of gold – rapeseed/canola